Frequently Asked Questions

 Who can register and when does 2024 registration open?

-The camp is open to rising 8th and 9th graders who identify as a girl; students must have completed 7th grade to attend.
-Note that previous attendees are not eligible to attend B-WISER again, but are encouraged to return for B-WISEST when 16-17 years old.
-Registration opened for B-WISER’s 2024 summer session on January 11, 2024 and will remain open until the deadline of April 20 or until the camp is full, whichever occurs first.
-A notice will be posted on the camp homepage if registration closes before the deadline.
+B-WISER camp is open to rising 8th and 9th graders who identify as a girl; students must have completed 7th grade to attend.
+Note that previous attendees are not eligible to attend B-WISER again, but are encouraged to return for B-WISEST after their 9th or 10th grade year.

 Can I room with my friend?